 Reduced Risk of Snoring and Sleep Apnea

-People may snore up to 50% more often when sleeping on their sides instead of their backs.
+People tend to snore more when sleeping on their backs instead of their sides.
 When you sleep on your back, it is easier for your tongue to fall back into your throat, creating an obstruction that can result in snoring.

 When you sleep on your side, your airway stays open, so you can breathe easier.
 For this reason, physicians recommend people with sleep apnea, a serious sleep-related breathing disorder, sleep on their side to help relieve symptoms.